nico989/dncs-lab/README.md

 ## Test all net

 If you want you can test all net.
 Firstly you should test the connection between host-a and host-b.
-Simply you have to connect to host-a or host-b through ssh connection and then you have to ping host-b or host-a through their respective IP addresses.
+Simply you connect to host-a or host-b through ssh connection and then you ping host-b or host-a through their respective IP addresses.
 ```
 ~/dncs-lab$ vagrant ssh host-a
 vagrant@host-a:~$ ping 192.168.3.2